PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 ```

 ::: tip Markdown strings and line endings
-Explicit line endings are important to the renderer correctly parsing markdown.
+Explicit line endings and blank lins are important to rendering markdown correctly.
 When formatting markdown for artifacts, make sure that you include explicit line endings (`\n` or equivalent) where appropriate.
 :::

 ## Deleting Artifacts